-Introduction: Granulomatosis with polyangiitis is a systematic and necrotizing vasculitis with positive autoimmune antibodies.
-Some studies have been reported the prevalence of eye involvement between 40-50% of cases.
-Retro orbital granuloma is a rare complication of GPA which should be treated by surgical involvements, while pachymeningitis can be diagnosed by MRI and treated by medical management. .in this study, we tried to present a case of GPA with optic neuritis and typical CNS involvement, while there was no definite features of sinusitis or kidney injuries.
+Inrtoduction: Granulomatosis with polyangiitis (GPA) is a systematic and necrotizing vasculitis with positive autoimmune antibodies.
+Some studies have reported the prevalence of eye involvement between 40%-50% of cases.
+Retro orbital granuloma is a rare complication of GPA which should be treated by surgical involvements, while pachymeningitis can be diagnosed by MRI and treated by medical management.
+In this study, we tried to present a case of GPA with optic neuritis and typical central nervous system (CNS) involvement, while there were no definite features of sinusitis or kidney injuries.

-Conclusion: Reporting orbital mass in a patient who had GPA can be supposed as granuloma which needs biopsy to confirm diagnosis.
-In our case, the imaging manifestation was heterodox for granuloma, while neurosurgery consult recommended us to treat the patient for pachymeningitis.
+Conclusion: Reporting orbital mass in a patient who had GPA can be supposed as granuloma which needs a biopsy to confirm a diagnosis.
+In our case, the imaging manifestation was heterodox for granuloma, while neurosurgical consultation recommended drug treatment for pachymeningitis.